Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

 with

-The collected data set ${\cal D}_{}^{eval{\rm{ }}}$ is formed by the samples stored in the memory, which are good representative of the state space, and provide a fair and control-agnostic comparison for sets of observables.
-This is because leveraging the novel batch-online learning in the lower layer allows learning in finite time and without requiring any rich incremental data the corresponding Koopman parameters for every set of selected observables by the meta layer.
-As the set of observables varies, different matrix pairs $(\hat A_\theta ,\hat B_\theta)$ are obtained by the lower layer learner (in finite time), which result in different identifier system \eqref{eq:58}.
-Therefore, ${J^R}(\Xi )$ is a function of vectors $\theta$ that parametrizing the lifted state vector of base learner, i.e., ${\xi _\theta }(t)$.
+{ The collected data set ${\cal D}^{eval}$ is formed by samples that are stored in the memory and represent the state space well.
+Since the proposed novel batch-online learning in the lower layer allows learning in finite time, data set ${\cal D}^{eval}$ can provide a fair and control-agnostic comparison for sets of observables.
+It means that the Koopman parameters for selected observables by the meta layer can be computed in finite time without requiring additional rich incremental data.
+That is, different matrix pairs $(\hat A_\theta ,\hat B_\theta)$ are obtained in finite time by the lower layer learner as the set of observables varies, which result in different identifier system \eqref{eq:58}. } Therefore, ${J^R}(\Xi )$ is a function of sets $\theta$ which are parameterizing the lifted state vector of the base learner, i.e., ${\xi _\theta }(t)$.